Dunning, Perth and Kinross

 Dunning is a small village in Perth and Kinross in Scotland with a population of about 1,000.
 The village centres around the 12th–13th century former parish church of St. Serf, where the Dupplin Cross is displayed (Historic Scotland; open in summer without entrance charge).
-It is in Strathearn, the valley of the River Earn, north of the Ochil Hills.
+It is in Strathearn, north of the Ochil Hills.
 It is just south of the A9, between Auchterarder and Perth.

 History

 There was an Iron Age fort on Dun Knock (no visible remains) and a 1st-century Roman camp at Kincladie (part of the rampart and ditch survive in Kincladie Wood).
 The former is the probable origin of the name Dunning, ex Old Irish dúnán 'little fort'.
 Legend tells that Saint Serf (fl.
 8th century?) killed a dragon here, and there is a thorn tree planted in Jacobite times.

 The Dunning Parish Historical Society website includes St. Serf's Church graveyard survey and Dunning parish census records, both useful for genealogy research.
 The village (except the church) was burned during the 1715 Jacobite Rebellion.
 The oldest surviving house (recently restored) dates from the 1730s.

 The fountain at the centre of the village dates from 1874 and was gifted by Alexander Martin, a former Dunning resident, who made his fortune in New Brunswick as a confectioner.
 It includes interesting stone carvings in a medieval style, including an otter eating a trout.

 A plaque on the outer kirkyard wall commemorates the evacuated children (mainly from Glasgow) who stayed here during the Second World War.

 The Kirkstyle Inn, dating to the 19th century, is still in operation.

+Dunning was served by Dunning railway station on the Scottish Central Railway from 1848 until the station closed in 1956.

 St. Serf's Kirk

 The building has a distinctive and largely intact tower dating from around 1200.
 The interior was remodelled in the early 19th century to place the pulpit centrally after adding a north wing and internal galleries.
 Stained glass is of an excellent standard, especially for a rural kirk and is by Ballantine and Gardiner.James Ballantine and Son (about 1828 - about 1925) – Stained Glass in Wales The kirk was in use until 1972 but is now in the care of Historic Scotland.
 It is visible to the public at no charge but under supervision.

 The kirkyard includes early dated stones 1623 and 1624.

-The building was used in the filming of the Scottish film Complicity.
+The building was used in the filming of the 2000 Scottish film Complicity.